 In this case, I was able to calculate plaintiff's initial partial payment based on information he provided from his prisoner trust fund account statement.
 This statement shows that for the period immediately preceding the filing of the complaint, plaintiff received several deposits to his account.
-Plaintiff's statement also shows that any income he received went to pay child support obligations, court filing fees, postage, copy fees and other expenses.
+Plaintiff's statement also shows that any income he received went to pay court filing fees, to purchase commissary items, and to pay for postage, copy fees and other expenses.